data-lessons/library-shell-DEPRECATED/lesson-materials/LibCarp-lesson-two.md

 `grep 2009 2014-01_JA.tsv | grep INTERNATIONAL | awk -F'\t' '{print $5}' | sort | uniq -c`

 Can you describe - without looking at your notes... - exactly what is going on here?
-(I'll forgive you not know the `awk` bit given that we'll not covered that...)
+(I'll forgive you not know the `awk` bit given that we've not covered that...)

 _____
 #### Where to go next